-- 2. Will I be on call for an entire year?
+- 2. Will I be on call for two years?
 What if I have vacation plans?

-- 3. What if I have an excuse other than the four list under question number 14?
+- 3. What if I have an excuse other than the four listed under question number 14?

 - 5. How will I know the status of my request for excuse?

-- 6. Can I request an excuse over the phone or by e-mail?
+- 6. Can I request to be excused over the phone or by e-mail?

 - 7. What if the questionnaire recipient has died?

-- 13. Why am I being asked to report to a county that I do not live in?
+- 14. Why am I being asked to report to a county in which I do not live?

 - 15. What if I have a prior conviction and I do not know if my civil rights have been restored?